 • A completed application

-• A copy of the contract to be bonded (A performance bond guarantees the performance of the contract so the bond company will want a copy of the contract before issuing the bond.)
+• A copy of the contract to be bonded (A payment bond follows the contract so the surety bond company will want a copy of the contract before issuing the payment bond.)

 What If I Have Bad Credit?

 At some point, many great companies and owners have had setbacks.
 Not to worry.
 MG Surety Bond works with all major bond companies as well as specialty bond companies.
 Credit is an important piece of the underwriting process but not the only piece.
 We will work with you and the company to find a solution everyone is comfortable with.
 In rare circumstances, we have other tools that can help contractors with credit challenges including access to the SBA Bond Guarantee Program, Funds Control and Collateral Programs.
-There is rarely a situation when we can’t provide a solution.
-Unlike some internet companies, we are bond experts first.
-It’s one of the reasons we have been so successful.
+There is rarely a situation when we cannot provide a solution.
+Unlike some internet companies, we are surety bond experts first.
+It is one of the reasons we have been so successful.
 Contractors often find us after they have been turned down by another company.

 What Does a Payment Bond Cost?